Research interests

 Teaching interests

-- Substance use
+- Drug use

 Education

-BA Women’s Studies and Sociology, University of Western Ontario
+BA, Women’s Studies and Sociology, University of Western Ontario

-MA, Kinesiology (Sociocultural Studies), University of Western Ontario
+MA, Kinesiology (Sociocultural Studies), University of Waterloo

 PhD, Women’s Studies and Feminist Research, University of Western Ontario

-Postdoctoral Fellowship, Department of Medicine (Division of Social Medicine), University of British Columbia and BC Centre on Substance Use
+Postdoctoral Fellowship, Department of Medicine (Division of Social Medicine), University of British Columbia

-See Google Scholar for a full list of publications.
+See Google Scholar for a full list of publications and DrugLab.ca for past and current studies.